 With few exceptions, parties outside of school officials will not have access to student records without the written consent of the student.
 Clark College will not release a student's record to a parent/ guardian without the student's written request.
 This policy is in effect regardless of the student's age or financial dependency upon the parent or guardian.
 The college may release student directory information without student consent.
-Directory information includes student name, student address, student e-mail, date of birth, major field of study, terms of attendance, degrees and awards received, participation in activities and sports, and weight and height of members of athletic teams.
+Directory information includes student's name, major field of study, enrollment status, dates of attendance, participation in recognized sports, degrees and certificates earned, term degrees and certificates awarded, and honors.
 In compliance with state law (SB5509), Clark College no longer uses the student's Social Security number for the purpose of student identification.
 This law is intended to add additional protection to the student's identity.

-The college will assign all students a Student Identification number (SID).
-Students are required to use their assigned SID to access their records, register for classes, pay tuition, etc. For a copy of SB5509 or for additional information regarding this process, students may contact the Enrollment Services Office.
+The college will assign all students a ctcLink Identification (ID).
+Students are required to use their assigned ctcLink ID to access their records, register for classes, pay tuition, etc. For a copy of SB5509 or for additional information regarding this process, students may contact the Enrollment Services Office.